dobrushina/dobrushina.github.io/index.md

 <sub><sub>Eng / [Ru](Russian.md)</sub></sub>

 I am a psychotherapist working with adults and adolescents on emotional regulation, interpersonal skills, and professional effectiveness.
+I also support couples and parents in improving family relationships.
+My special interests are working with neurodivergent clients and people experiencing post trauma.

-I also work with couples looking to improve their relationships and provide consultations on parenting.
-My favourite method is schema therapy, a contemporary cognitive-behavioral therapy (CBT) approach that integrates work with cognitions (thoughts and beliefs) and deep emotional healing.
-I also use classical CBT techniques, as well as Acceptance and Commitment Therapy (ACT) approach and Dialectical Behavioral Therapy (DBT) skills.
+Being a third-wave CBT (cognitive-behavioral therapy) therapist, I mainly use schema therapy—a contemporary approach that integrates addressing cognitions (thoughts and beliefs) with deep emotional healing.
+I also blend into my work EMDR (eye movement desensitization and reprocessing), classical CBT techniques, as well as Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT) skills.
 My work is guided by the clients' real-life goals, but to achieve these goals, we often address not only present experiences but also past ones, especially if the past was traumatic.

 We explore schemas, which are patterns of memories, beliefs, emotions, and bodily sensations originating from childhood adversities and shaping the way we perceive and feel today.
-We use special techniques to reduce the influence of schemas and to develop the 'Healthy Adult'—our wiser part responsible for self-care and value-directed life.
+Using special techniques, we reduce the influence of schemas and develop the 'Healthy Adult'—our wiser part responsible for self-care and value-directed life.

 The process of schema therapy is intense and engaging.
 We not only talk but also move from chair to chair and work in imagination.
-Sometimes, we draw diagrams because schema therapy is guided by a case conceptualization that is shared with the client.
+Sometimes, we draw diagrams, because schema therapy is guided by a case conceptualization that is shared with the client.
 We often do role-play and skills training.
 I explain all the steps and the science behind them.
 Typically, we meet once a week for an hour, and the duration of therapy can vary from 20 to over 40 sessions.
 There is also homework that promotes the transfer of gains into daily life.

 ### When I can help
-- Anxiety, fears, depressed mood, mood swings, low self-esteem, feeling of guilt, agression.
+- Anxiety, fears, depressed mood, mood swings, low self-esteem, feeling of guilt, aggression.
 Anxiety and depression disorders, obsessions
 - Posttraumatic conditions (PTSD and complex PTSD), chronic stress
-- Neurodivergence: autism, ADHD, traumatic brain injury, stroke, brain tumors
+- Neurodivergence: autism, ADHD, consequences of traumatic brain injury, stroke, brain tumors
 - Psychosomatic symptoms and coping with chronic diseases
 - Difficulties in relationships, including couples and parenting
 - Personality disorders including BPD (borderline personality disorder).
 Self-mutilating behaviour